2000 L Street

 Making a Statement with the Region’s Most Complicated Renovation

 In the world of construction, it’s one thing to build a project that turns heads; it’s another to build a project that gets the whole industry talking.
 2000 L Street is one of those projects.
-Slated for a 2018 completion, this occupied renovation is the largest and most complex renovation project in the DC market right now that incorporates a vertical expansion and connection of two separate office towers into a single 1M-SF lot.
+Completed in 2018, this occupied renovation is the largest and most complex renovation project in the DC market right now that incorporates a vertical expansion and connection of two separate office towers into a single 1M-SF lot.

 Project typeCommercial Repositioning